 Karen L. Smith, MD, FAAFP, a family physician in Raeford, North Carolina, is a member of the board of directors of the American Academy of Family Physicians.
-The AAFP represents 133,500 physicians and medical students nationwide.
-As an AAFP board member, Smith advocates on behalf of family physicians and patients to inspire positive change in the US health care system.
+The AAFP represents 129,600 physicians and medical students nationwide.
+As an AAFP board member, Smith advocates on behalf of family physicians and patients to inspire positive change in the U.S. health care system.

-After serving patients at a small rural health center and then in a system-based practice with FirstHealth of the Carolinas, Smith established her own independent private practice in 2003.
-She and her small staff provide comprehensive family medicine.
+After serving patients at a rural health center in partnership with Cape Valley Health system and then as medical director for a system-based regional practice with FirstHealth of the Carolinas, Smith established her own independent private practice in 2003.
+She and her dedicated staff provide comprehensive family medicine.

-A member of the AAFP since 1989, Smith has served as chair of the Commission on Governmental Advocacy and chair of the COD Reference Committee on Practice Enhancement.
-Her personal, clinical, and professional excellence was recognized by the AAFP in 2017 when Smith was named the AAFP Family Physician of the Year.
+A member of the AAFP since 1989, Smith has served as chair of the Commission on Governmental Advocacy and chair of the Congress of Delegates Reference Committee on Practice Enhancement.
+Her personal, clinical, and professional excellence was recognized n 2017 when Smith was named the AAFP Family Physician of the Year.

 Smith is board certified by the American Board of Family Medicine and has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.